ENCCS/vasp-best-practices/content/Ni100_surface.md

 * For surface relaxations it's typical to fix the bulk-like atoms in the bottom and let the ones close to the surface be able to relax
 * Alternatively, a symmetric supercell can be constructed with inner bulk-like layers

-Submit the calculation to the queue (Tetralith)
+Submit the calculation to the queue

     sbatch run.sh

-or run interactively (MeluXina)

-    srun --hint=nomultithread -n 8 vasp_std

 and observe the relaxation e.g. with

     cat OSZICAR